Can Diabetes Cause Depression?

 - Light therapy.
 I heard about this many years ago.
 It is most useful in the winter when sunny days are limited.
 It can make you feel down and depressed.
 By using bright light therapy it enhances your mood.
 It “replaces” the sunlight.
 It works.
 I’ve tried it!

 - Coffee.
 Negative on the coffee if you’re depressed.
 Caffeine boosts you up but only to have to come back down to earth quickly after.
 Too much caffeine doesn’t do anything for the brain’s chemicals that help your good mood.
+So be careful with how much caffeine you consume.

 - Meditation.
 It takes you away from everything because we lose touch with ourselves with everything that goes on with life.
 It’s great for depression, anxiety, and stress.